M1andy/awesome-traditional-chinese-character-recognition/README.md

 ## Papers

+Usually the papers are not tested by using the traditional chinese character datasets, but the methods are still useful.

 | Title                                                                                                                | Venue | Year | PDF                                                                    | CODE                                                                |
 | -------------------------------------------------------------------------------------------------------------------- | ----- | ---- | ---------------------------------------------------------------------- | ------------------------------------------------------------------- |
 | A Handwritten Chinese Text Recognizer Applying Multi-level Multimodal Fusion Network                                 | ICDAR | 2019 | [Link](https://ieeexplore.ieee.org/abstract/document/8978158)          |                                                                     |